f13rce/LatencyFetcher/README.md

 # LatencyFetcher
-Grab latency of continents their web servers based on its top visited sites
+Grab latency of countries their web servers based on its top visited sites.

 # Usage